tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 # :after_eval
 ```

-To get a better feel for when each hook is invoked, the gif below demonstrates
-when each hook fires in the context of a Pry CLI session.

-![Pry Hooks in Action][Pry Hooks in Action]

 Hook             | Family     | When invoked                             | Arguments
 ---------------- | ---------- | ---------------------------------------- | -----------
 `when_started`   | life-cycle | After `Pry#initialize`                   | The target object, the options Hash, and the new Pry instance